 IV.
 CLAIMS NOT WAIVED OR RELEASED.
-This Agreement does not waive any claims that Yoder may have (a) under any workers' compensation law; (b) under any plan currently maintained by Spectrum that provides for retirement benefits; (c) under any plan currently maintained by Spectrum that provides for retirement benefits; (d) that Yoder by law may not waive; (e) not arising out of or in connection with her employment or the termination of her employment; or (f) for indemnity for third party claims against Yoder for actions taken while she was an employee of Spectrum, as provided under Wisconsin Statutes, Spectrum's Charter, Spectrum's by-laws,
+This Agreement does not waive any claims that Yoder may have (a) under any workers' compensation law; (b) under any plan currently maintained by Spectrum that provides for retirement benefits; (c) under any law or any policy or plan currently maintained by Spectrum that provides health insurance continuation or conversion rights; (d) that Yoder by law may not waive; (e) not arising out of or in connection with her employment or the termination of her employment; or (f) for indemnity for third party claims against Yoder for actions taken while she was an employee of Spectrum, as provided under Wisconsin Statutes, Spectrum's Charter, Spectrum's by-laws,